HorizenOfficial/Sidechains-SDK/doc/release/eon_1.0.0.md

 ---
 ## Features

+### [API]  /block/forgingInfo

+The result json has been changed in this way:
+- Renamed two fields:
+  - bestEpochNumber -> bestBlockEpochNumber
+  - bestSlotNumber -> bestBlockSlotNumber
+- Added these two new fields:
+  - currentEpochNumber
+  - currentSlotNumber

+    (their value is calculated based on the current timestamp, while the previous two were and are calculated based on the best block available in the history)

 ### Force connecting to known peers
 New configuration option `onlyConnectToKnownPeers` was added to `network` section of configuration file.
 When set to `true` it will force node to only try connecting to known peers.
 This option is disabled by default.
 ```